RazerMS/SDK-RazerMS_PHP/README.md

 # SDK-RazerMS_PHP

-This is a PHP library for integrating with the Razer Merchant Services (RMS) payment gateway.
+This is a PHP library for integrating with the Razer Merchant Services (RMS) hosted payment gateway.
 It provides a simple interface for creating and managing transactions, handling callbacks, and more.

 ## Installation